mactul/discordslashcommands/README.md

 command.add_option(option) # add the new option created in the command
 ```

-To use this version of the help command, this is the full code:
+Here is the full code to use this version of the help command:
 ```py
 import discord
 import discordslashcommands as dsc